Salpingectomy is a surgical procedure that consists of the removal of a woman's fallopian tubes, thus causing sterility.

 As the name implies, partial salpingectomy is the cutting and removal of a segment of the fallopian tube.
 This method is the most commonly used to perform a tubal ligation and is known as Pomeroy.

 The extirpation of the fallopian tube is necessary in severe cases of a tubal factor in women.
-If you are interested in this topic, you can continue reading in the next post: Tubal Factor Infertility- Causes & Treatment.
+If you are interested in this topic, you can continue reading in thefollowing post: Female infertility due to tubal factor: causes and treatments

 We have talked about in vitro fertilization as a fertility treatment for getting pregnant.
 To find out what this treatment consists of, we recommend that you read on at the following link: What is IVF?